-Sophisticated tools such as those offered by mature processes reduce the dependence of the organization on the individual:
+Tensions: Less "people-dependence" means less (individual) power.
+Sophisticated tools such as offered by mature processes reduce the dependence of the organization on the individual:

-When I arrived here, we had a lot of veterans with deep process knowledge.
+"When I arrived here, we had a lot of veterans with deep process knowledge.
 But as we lost those people, we lost their institutional knowledge.
 That's why I'm trying to document our process.
-That will make us less people dependent.
-(D department manager)
+That will make us less people-dependent."
+(D-17)

-Our process makes us less people dependent.
+"Our process makes us less people-dependent.
 And that goes for managers too.
 We have promoted the three project managers we used to have, and now we have five new project managers.
-Bringing these new managers up to speed was much easier with a strong process.
-(C program manager)
+Bringing these new managers up to speed was much easier with a strong process."
+(C-3)

-While the direct business benefits were obvious, reducing people dependence also reduced the individual's power vis-à-vis the organization.
+While the direct business benefits were obvious, reducing people-dependence also reduced the individual's power vis-à-vis the organization.
 A fear of vulnerability thus lurked in the background:

-If you have a good process, then people become like widgets you can stick into it, and everyone knows what their job is.
-Obviously that's a big advantage for the organization. ...
+"If you have a good process, then people become like widgets you can stick into it, and everyone knows what their job is.
+Obviously that's a big advantage for the organization. [...]
 On the other hand, it also brings some fear for job security.
-It does make my job as a programmer easier to fill.
-(B department manager, formerly with A)
+It does make my job as a programmer easier to fill."
+(B-15)

 This vulnerability was moderated by the favorable labor-market situation of software professionals.
-Moreover, our discussion of the community will reveal that process gives more influence to subordinates as well as to managers.
+Moreover, our discussion of the division of labor will reveal that process gives more influence to subordinates as well as to managers.